liquid-java/vscode-liquidjava/DEVELOPMENT.md

 code --install-extension liquid-java-<version>.vsix
 ```

-Alternatively, use the provided install script from the repository root:
+Alternatively, you can use the provided install script from the repository root, which automatically builds the language server and installs the extension:

 ```bash
 ./install.sh <version>